-As leaky relu does not lead any value to 0, so training always continues.
-And I can't think of any disadvantages it have.
+As Leaky ReLU does not lead any value to 0, so training always continues.
+And I can't think of any disadvantages it has.

-Yet Leaky relu is less popular than Relu in real practice.
-Can someone tell why?
+Yet Leaky ReLU is less popular than ReLU in real practice.
+Can someone tell why this is?

 Speaking from my experience, the performance of the two is almost the same.
 It might depend on the problem.